binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-8-support-library.md

 main "$@"
 {% endhighlight %}

-With this arrangement, *hello_world* can focus on what it does and the support library can supply its functionality for multiple projects without the user needing to do anything to their environment to support it.
+With this arrangement, *hello_world* can focus on what it does without distraction.

-The library file will still need to be distributed with the *hello_world* file for *hello_world* to work, and it will have to stay in the same location relative to that file.
+For its part, the support library can supply the same functionality for all of our projects.
+All that is required is a copy of the file and the *source* statement at the top of the script.

-This method of sourcing does, however, allow you to symlink to *hello_world* from another location and still run it correctly, even though the link will not share the same relative position to the library.
+One benefit of this method of sourcing is that you can symlink to *hello_world* from another location and it will still find the support library correctly, despite the fact that the link will not share the same relative position to the library.
 That's due to *readlink's* ability to find the true location of *hello_world*.

 Continue with [part 9] - strict mode